 In the Philippines, Canada is represented by the Embassy of Canada in Manila.
 Canada also has a consulate in Cebu.

 The Philippines is represented in Canada by an Embassy in Ottawa.
-The Philippines also has two consulates-general in Toronto and Vancouver and consulates in Calgary, Edmonton, Saskatoon, St. John's and Winnipeg.
+The Philippines also has two consulates-general in Toronto and Vancouver and honourary consular offices in Calgary Edmonton Winnipeg, St. John's, Halifax and Charlottetown.

-There are ever increasing people-to-people links between Canada and the Philippines, with nearly 500,000 people of Philippine origin in Canada.
-In 2010, the Philippines was the largest source country for immigrants to Canada.
-There are approximately 7,500 Canadians residing in the Philippines.
+There are ever increasing people-to-people links between Canada and the Philippines, with approximately 800,000 people of Philippine origin in Canada.
+In recent years the Philippines has become the largest source country for immigrants to Canada.
+There are approximately 15,000 Canadians residing in the Philippines.

-In 2011, Canadian merchandise exports to the Philippines were CAD $554.6 million, while Canadian imports from the Philippines were valued at CAD $915.8 million.
+In 2012, Canadian merchandise exports to the Philippines were $527.9 million, while Canadian imports from the Philippines were valued at $991.2 million.
 Canada's trade and investment relationship with the Philippines spans many sectors.
-Canadian companies with expertise in information and communications technology, aerospace and defence, power generation (renewable energy), and natural resource extraction are in a position to take advantage of new opportunities within these sectors.
-In addition, the market for agricultural products in the Philippines continues to be robust, with significant potential for growth within the processed food and beverage sub-sector and franchises.
+Canadian companies with expertise in infrastructure (water and waste water, airports, green building), defence and cleantech (renewable energy) are in a particularly good position to take advantage of new opportunities within these sectors.
+In addition, the market for agricultural products in the Philippines continues to be robust, with significant potential for growth within the processed food and beverage sub-sector and health foods.